 Zagreb Travel Guide

-Zagreb, capital of Croatia, is the country's economic centre and the gateway to Western Europe.
-The city is situated on the slopes of Medvednica Mountain, along the banks of the Sava River, in the northern part of Croatia.
+The capital of Croatia, Zagreb is the country's economic centre and gateway to Western Europe.
+The picturesque city is situated on the slopes of Medvednica Mountain, along the banks of the Sava River in the north of Croatia.

-The core of Zagreb consists of the Gornji grad (Upper Town) and Donji grad (Lower Town).
-The Upper Town is home to the well-preserved medieval city, known as Gradec and Kaptol, while the residential area covers the southern slopes of the Medvednica Mountains.
-Since the 1950s the city has grown appreciably to the south of the Sava River, and the main industrial area is in the southeast.
+The core of Zagreb consists of Gornji Grad (Upper Town) and Donji Grad (Lower Town).
+Gradec and Kaptol form the most distinct areas of the well-preserved medieval city, while the residential area covers the southern slopes of the Medvednica Mountains.

-Zagreb is well-situated to explore the picturesque medieval towns of northern Croatia, including Samobor, Vrbovec, and Karlovac.
-There are also nearby hiking opportunities on Medvednica Mountain, which casts its 3,280 foot (1,000m) shadow over the city.
+An extensive transport infrastructure allows travellers to get around with ease.
+The city is also well situated as a springboard for exploring the picturesque medieval towns of northern Croatia, such as Samobor, Vrbovec and Karlovac.
+There are plenty of great hiking opportunities on nearby Medvednica Mountain, which casts its 3,280-foot (1,000m) shadow over Zagreb.

 Become our Zagreb Travel Expert

 We are looking for contributors for our Zagreb travel guide.
 If you are a local, a regular traveller to Zagreb or a travel professional with time to contribute and answer occasional forum questions, please contact us.